Who Is Kevin Hart?

 Hart's career has spanned a varying list of films, including Paper Soldiers (2002), The 40-Year-Old Virgin (2004), Soul Plane (2004), Little Fockers (2010) and The Five-Year Engagement (2011).
 By the time of Ride Along (2014), a buddy-cop comedy with Ice Cube that spawned a 2016 sequel, Hart was among the leading comedic actors on the big screen.

-Hart also offered his voice in animation film projects including The Secret Life of Pets (2016) and Captain Underpants: The First Epic Movie (2017).
+The actor also offered his voice in animation film projects including The Secret Life of Pets (2016) and Captain Underpants: The First Epic Movie (2017).
+He then co-starred with Tiffany Haddish in the underwhelming comedy Night School (2018), before earning better reviews with his first foray into drama alongside Bryan Cranston in 2019's The Upside.

 TV has treated Hart well, too: In 2012 he hosted the MTV Music Awards, and around the same time, he landed a recurring role on the ABC comedy Modern Family.
 He has also appeared on such series as Real Husbands of Hollywood and Workaholics.
 In 2015 Hart was the host of the Comedy Central Roast of Justin Bieber.

 The comedian also accepted an invitation in late 2018 to host the Academy Awards, though he stepped down from the role shortly afterward due to an uproar over homophobic comments made earlier in his career.

 Early in the morning of September 1, 2019, Hart was involved in a car accident in Calabasas, California.
 According to reports, the comedian was a passenger in his 1970 Plymouth Barracuda when the driver, Jared Black, lost control on the notoriously treacherous Mulholland Highway, sending the car off the road and down an embankment.
 Both were transported to nearby hospitals for treatment, with Hart requiring emergency back surgery.

 Wife and Family

 Hart married comedian Torrie Hart in 2003.
 The couple, now divorced, has two children together, Heaven Leigh and Hendrix.
 In 2014 Hart got engaged to model Eniko Parrish and married her two years later.
 The couple had a son, Kenzo Kash, in 2017.
 Shortly after his son's birth, Hart admitted he had been unfaithful to Eniko.